gaenseklein/slidenotes/tutorials/chart.md

 ---
 ## a simple chart

-a chart is a **graphical interpretation of data**. therefore all you need is to write down a chart-section and inside of it the data:
+a chart is a **graphical interpretation of data**. so you only need to open a chart-section and type in your data:

 +++code
  +++chart